spaceship-prompt/spaceship-prompt/docs/api/section.md

 Sections are defined using `spaceship::section` function.
 This section takes the content of the section parameters for displaying, like prefix, suffix, color and symbol for the section.
 These values will be used for displaying the section.

 The `spaceship::section` is used to pack the section data into a data tuple.
 This data tuple is stored in the cache.
-During the rendering process, the data tuple for each section is being rendered into a section via `spaceship::render_section` function.
+During the rendering process, the data tuple for each section is being rendered into a section via `spaceship::section::render` function.

 ## `spaceship::section`